How To Drain An Above Ground Pool (In 3 Easy Steps)

 You'll need to check with your city to see if there are any special ordinances governing pool water disposal, especially if you're draining an entire pool: some cities require it to be dumped into the sewage system due to the chemicals.

 Step 2.
 Start a siphon

-- EXTREMELY FLEXIBLE - All weather bendability (-40 Degree to 150 Degree F Ambient) makes it easy to maneuver around trees, bushes or other obstacles
+- EXTREMELY FLEXIBLE - Extreme all-weather flexibility makes it easy to maneuver around trees, bushes or other obstacles

 Once you’ve decided where the water will go, you can use one of a couple of methods to siphon the water: you can either cut a few feet off each end of a garden hose to create a siphon, or use a complete garden hose and faucet.